TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.153.md

 ---

-RESH.
-Consider mine affliction, and deliver me; For I do not forget thy law.
+Consider my affliction, and deliver me, for I don't forget your law.